 With so much of our time being spent on social media sites, it’s no surprise that many of us now turn to these channels when we want to engage with brands, businesses and each other.

 The traditional notion of ‘being online’ often evokes thoughts of a desktop or laptop computer.
 But for many of us, the reality of ‘online’ is now much different.
 Along with social media’s rapid growth, the use of smartphones, tablets and mobile internet has also grown massively.

 Wifi is more readily available outside of the home and internet networks (3G/4G) are also improving, meaning that customers are always connected to the internet – never more than a click or two away from contacting any brand.

 With customers able to connect 24/7 the expectations have grown, and responses are not only expected on their chosen platforms but around the clock too.

-Word of mouth and the connected customer
+Word of mouth and social customer experience

 Customer experiences have always been shared, both positive and negative.
 And the way we react to customer service hasn’t changed.
 What has changed is our ability to share the experience.